 Alan Bernstein is a world renowned health leader, researcher and mentor.
-He made important discoveries in stem cell and cancer research, publishing more than 225
+He made important discoveries in stem cell and cancer research, publishing more than 225 papers.
+His work on the KIT

 ACADEMY DISCUSSION

 THE PAUL ARMSTRONG LECTURE

 Recognizing leadership & commitment to advance academic health sciences through academic service and innovation at local, national and international levels and achievements that are truly extraordinary.